vssmoto123-dev/MOTOSNAP/progress-tracking/CURRENT_STATUS_ANALYSIS.md

 ## Conclusion

-The MOTOSNAP project has made excellent progress with approximately **98% of planned features implemented**.
-The foundation is solid with complete authentication, user management, inventory management, customer e-commerce features, and a fully functional service booking system with customer parts check-in capabilities.
-The next phase should focus on enhancing the parts request system with smart billing integration to achieve complete workshop management functionality.
+The MOTOSNAP project has made excellent progress with approximately **99% of planned features implemented**.
+The system now includes complete authentication, user management, inventory management, customer e-commerce features, a fully functional service booking system, comprehensive invoice generation and payment processing, and working receipt management.
+Recent critical bug fixes have resolved payment status display issues, making the system production-ready for the implemented features.

 The codebase demonstrates good architecture practices with proper separation of concerns, security implementation, and maintainable code structure.
 Both frontend and backend components are well-integrated and production-ready for the implemented features.